1960 FAMAS Awards

-The 8th Filipino Academy of Movie Arts and Sciences Awards Night was held on March 5, 1960, for the Outstanding Achievements for the year 1959.
+The 8th Filipino Academy of Movie Arts and Sciences Awards Night was held on March 5, 1960, for the outstanding achievements of Filipino films for the year 1959.

 Biyaya ng Lupa of LVN Pictures was the most nominated film of the year with 12 nominations.
 However, it only manages to win 2 awards including the most coveted FAMAS Award for Best Picture.
 Kamandag of Sampaguita Pictures won the most awards (7 wins), including best actor (Van de Leon), Best director (Jose De Villa) and Best Supporting Actress (Marlene Dauden).